Stuck for career ideas? Inspiration may be only a piece of paper away.

 With this in mind, it makes sense to look for career inspiration across all parts of life.
 Try this task to start thinking about careers in a much wider way.

-Create a Me Map
+How to create a Me Map

 1. Take a blank sheet of paper and jot down the things you like